1.

 7.

-The Company pays good attention on every step of the operation.
+The company pays good attention on every step of the operation.
 We are very selective on approval process and performs very well on debt collection.
 In addition, our management always pays close attention to the debt collection process.
-As a result, the Company could perform well on debt collection and has good credit quality.
-In 1Q2024, bad debt recovery totaled Baht 1,041 million, rising 26.7% (YoY).
-This was divided into Baht 1,013 million for KTC and Baht 28 million for KTBL.
-The increase in bad debt recovery was due to effective debt collection across all business groups.
+As a result, the company could perform well on debt collection and has good credit quality.
+As a result of expedited bad debt write-offs, a new recovery base was established, amounting to Baht 1,030 million in 3Q24, representing an increase of 25.4% (YoY).
+This growth facilitated effective debt monitoring across all business segments, with bad debt recoveries totaling Baht 1,006 million from KTC and Baht 23 million from KTBL.

 8.